jadonng/QuantitativeStrategies_GlassdoorReview/README.md

 # Quantitative Strategies with Glassdoor Reviews

 A repository owned by `Group 3` for FINA4359: Data Analytics, Quantitative Finance, and Blockchain Finance by the University of Hong Kong.
 The objective was to conduct alpha-signal research based on a textual employer ratings data set.
 This project was supervised by Dr. Yang You and his research team.
+The final paper can be found [here](https://theoobadiahteguh.net/assets/glassdoor.pdf).
 ## Our Group Members and UIDs

 - (UID: 3036076067) Jadon Ng Tsz Hei